Try WireMock Cloud

 We have given these releases a beta label due to the fact that as we move forwards with the 4.x release there will be

 breaking changes.
-These are the current updates to the 4.x release:
+See the version 4 page for details on the current updates to the 4.x release.

 Run the following in a terminal: